74-yr-old's fall from tree costs kin Rs 10k ambulance ride to Mumbai hospital

-The elderly man fell from a tree in his native town in Ratnagiri, fracturing his leg in the process; his family had to spend Rs 10,000 just to ferry him to a Mumbai's KEM Hospital in an overnight ambulance
+Elderly man fell from a tree in Ratnagiri, fracturing his leg in the process; his family had to spend Rs 10,000 just to ferry him to Mumbai's KEM Hospital in an overnight ambulance

 A 74-year-old Ratnagiri resident’s attempt to fulfil his grandchildren’s desire to eat jackfruit turned into a painful, and costly, affair after he fell 10 feet to the ground while picking the fruit from a tree.
 With his left leg fractured in the fall, his family had to spend Rs 10,000 just to bring him to Mumbai in an overnight ambulance.